What Is an Emergency Fund? Plus, Why You Need One

 Reviewed by: Lauren Bringle, AFC®

-An emergency is pretty much any unexpected expense that needs to be dealt with right away.
-Having faced a broken down car myself, I know that it can be an expensive surprise.
+An emergency is pretty much any unexpected incident that needs to be dealt with right away.
+A broken-down car can be an expensive surprise.
 If you aren't prepared, an emergency can completely derail your household finances.

 What is an emergency savings fund?

 An emergency fund is a savings account you use to hold extra cash in case of unexpected expenses that can't be put off.
-Emergencies range from the broken-down car like mine, a lost job or a personal injury.
+Emergencies range from a broken-down car to a lost job or a personal injury.
 Unfortunately emergencies like these happen to people every day, which means a rainy day fund can be a real lifesaver if you find yourself in this situation.

 Why do you need an emergency fund?

-If you're one of the 78% of Americans living paycheck to paycheck, according to a CareerBuilder report, an emergency could put you in the position of skipping groceries or even your rent.
+If you're one of the 78% of Americans living paycheck to paycheck, according to a Payroll.org study, an unexpected emergency could put you in the position of skipping groceries or even your rent.[2]

 So do you need an emergency savings fund?
-Yes, you probably do.
-Do your best to pay for emergencies from savings, not credit.
+Yes, you most likely do.

 How much to save in an emergency fund